Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 When a script runs, it simply runs in sequence, one command after another.

-Selenese, by itself, does not handle condition statements (if-else, etc) or iteration (for, while, etc).
-Many useful tests can be conducted without flow control, however for a function test of dynamic functionality, possibly involving multiple pages, programming logic is often needed.
+Selenese, by itself, does not handle condition statements (if-else, etc.) or iteration (for, while, etc.).
+Many useful tests can be conducted without flow control, however for a functional test of dynamic content, possibly involving multiple pages, programming logic is often needed.

 When flow control is needed there are two options.

 	a) run the script using Sel-RC to take advantage of a programming language.
-	b) run a small javascript snippet from within the script using the StoreEval command.
+	b) run a small Javascript snippet from within the script using the storeEval command.

-Most will export the test script into a programming language file that uses the Selenium-RC API (see the Sel-IDE chapter).
+Most will export the test script into a programming language file that uses the Selenium-RC API (see the Selenium-IDE chapter).
 However, some organizations prefer to run their scripts from Selenium-IDE whenever possible (such as when they have many junior-level people running tests for them, or when programming skills are lacking).
-If this is you, consider a javascript snippet.
-However, this will not handle interation.
+If this is your case, consider a Javascript snippet.
+However, this will not handle iteration.
 So, for example, if your test needs to iterate through a variable-lenght result-set of values, you will need Selenium-RC.

 Adding Progress Info to Your Script